 | Future Security | Uncertain | Stable, scalable, and forward-compatible |

-Final Verdict: Is Weebly Worth Using in 2025?
+Final Verdict: Is Weebly Worth Using?

 It remains functional, simple, and reliable for very small projects.
 But it offers no innovation, no future-proofing, and no competitive flexibility.